w3c/webextensions/proposals/proposal_process.md

 specific browser.
 This makes it more difficult to review, as well as risking the omission of important criteria or details.

-In order to address these concerns, we propose a defined and consistent proposal process.
+In order to address these concerns, we use a defined and consistent proposal process.

 ## Goals